 Occasionally, it may be necessary to close or delay school because of weather conditions, which make traveling hazardous or impossible.
 When school is closed, delayed or dismissed early, the district will use the Blackboard Connect Rapid Notification System to notify parents via telephone.
-Information can also be obtained by watching WBOC-TV Channel 16 or WMDT-TV Channel 47, or by listening to radio stations WGMD 92.7 FM or WXDE 105.9 FM.
-Closings and delays will also be posted online at schoolclosings delaware gov and .
+Information can also be obtained by watching WBOC-TV Channel 16, WMDT-TV Channel 47 or WRDE-TV Channel 31, or by listening to radio stations WGMD 92.7 FM or WXDE 105.9 FM.
+Closings and delays will also be posted online at schoolclosings.delaware.gov and irsd.net.
 Parents can also call the state's voice activated phone system at 877-831-7215.

-Please do not call the school or any school administrator's home, as telephone lines are very busy on such days.
+Please do not call the school or any school administrator's home, as telephone lines are very busy on such